promisepreston/terraform-terragrunt/README.md

     cd terragrunt

-Install brew packages specified in the `Brewfile`:
+For MacOS users, install brew packages specified in the `Brewfile`:

     brew bundle